awjlogan/emon32-fw/README.md

 Please include as much information as possible (run the `v` command on the serial link), including at least:

-- The emon32 hardware that you using (board name and revision, and serial number)
+- The emon32 hardware that you using and the emon32-fw version (run the 'v' command on the serial link)
-- The firmware version
 - All settings (run the `l` command on the serial link)
 - A full description, including a reproduction if possible, of the issue